 The best thing about the holidays, except the retail discounts, are the decorations and festive spirit.
 It’s a time in the year when people get together to talk, laugh, and eat.
 That means your restaurant has an excellent opportunity gain long-term customers and boost revenue – with creative restaurant holiday promotions!

-The key is to take initiatives that maximizes the holiday experience for both new and existing customers.
+The key is to take initiatives that maximize the holiday experience for both new and existing customers.

 To capitalize on the holiday rush, get ahead of the game and plan early.
 Below are some restaurant holiday promotion ideas you can implement right away.